erkannt/momentum-control-for-crane-load-stabilization-dissertation/text/31_sizing.md

 The moment of inertia and rotor speed give us the momentum for each gyroscope in the array.
 A naive approximation of the size of the momentum envelope can be obtained by summing the moments of all gyroscopes of the array.
-The actual envelope shape depends on the the chosen array type and parameters.
+The actual envelope shape depends on the chosen array type and parameters.
 As discussed in the section on CMG envelopes we create asymmetric envelopes to match asymmetric torque requirements.
 An array tasked predominantly with large part rotation could be designed to have its largest extend in the Z-axis whereas an array tasked with dampening would do the inverse.